 The wrap - better pitches ahead?

-It wasn’t easy to narrow these gaffes to eleven – we had to leave off doozies like cc’ing multiple writers on the same pitch, or, worse, pitching writers from the same publication the same story separately.
+It wasn’t easy to narrow these gaffes to twelve – we had to leave off doozies like cc’ing multiple writers on the same pitch, or, worse, pitching writers from the same publication the same story separately.
 “Wait - you interviewed them also?” is not what you want to hear before your story goes live.

 Of course, there are terrific PR professionals who are instrumental in making great stories happen – and furthering relationships on all sides.
 Alas, our over-stuffed inboxes are living proof that the true pros have to toil alongside the virtual carpet blasters.
 We should also acknowledge that PR pros can be put in the awkward position of doing things on this list because their client insisted on it.
 That's why we kept our satire broad, not on individuals - but sometimes even the best of intentions can lead to worst practices.

 The end goal isn’t just great stories – It’s helping customers solve real problems, and get more projects into the success column.
 For those PR pros who want to make that happen, three tips stand out: